laishulu/macism/README.md

 see also https://support.apple.com/en-gb/guide/mac-help/mh43185/mac

-### About Shortcut.
+### About Keyboard Shortcut

-You must enable the MacOS shortcut for "Select the previous input source", which can be found in "Preference -> Keyboard -> Shortcuts -> Input Source".
+You must enable the MacOS keyboard shortcut for "Select the previous input source", which can be found in "Preference -> Keyboard -> Shortcuts -> Input Source".

 The shortcut can be anything as your wish, `macism` will read the shortcut from that entry and trigger it by emulation when needed.
 Just to make sure you have